Common Lisp the Language, 2nd Edition

 Errors that occur during operations on packages should inherit from

-is supported to initialize the slot, which
+keyword :package is supported to initialize the slot, which

-can be accessed using package-error-package
+can be accessed using package-error-package.

 [Function]